- Under 5ms cold start.

 Though it’s not truly static like WP2Static is, it’s still served from the edge using Workers and Pat Meenan’s Caching Plugin or you can just use the script in functions.php.

-You literally get the best of both worlds, your standard WordPress admin dashboard with content cached on the edge.
+You literally get the best of both worlds, your standard WordPress admin dashboard with HTML cached on the edge.
 Instead of packaging your site up for publishing, this method is automatic.
 Surprisingly the plugin isn’t that popular, but it’s a shame because it’s really useful.
 I think it just needs more people to find out about it then it could do really well.